Chapter 4: Business & Administration04:74:00 Room Naming Policy

 TRB Policy 4.02.05.01 Naming Buildings and Facilities & Building Plaques

 The naming of a building, facility or space is a significant, highly visible and enduring honor not to be given lightly.
 This policy provides a consistent and transparent framework for such decisions and to ensure strategic development opportunities are realized.

 - The President’s Cabinet shall approve the naming of facilities and spaces that comprise the external fabric of the College unless it has otherwise delegated some or all its powers.

-- No proposal, offer or invitation regarding naming may be made without prior consultation with and support of the Vice President of the Department which the employee current is employed or was previously employed.
+- No proposal, offer or invitation regarding naming may be made without prior consultation with and support of the Vice President of the department that the employee currently is employed or was previously employed.

 - Types of Names